ankane/drill-ruby/README.md

 drill-embedded
 ```

-Then add this line to your application’s Gemfile:
+And add this line to your application’s Gemfile:

 ```ruby
 gem 'drill-sergeant'